 Offline tools (calculators or fillable templates) that help users accomplish something related to their topic of interest.

-These are quite possibly my favorite lead magnet.
-I am an Excel nerd so making these worksheets comes easily for me.
+This is quite possibly my favorite type of lead magnet.
+I am an Excel nerd, so making these worksheets comes easily for me.

 Have an idea that isn't on this list?
 Go for it!

 Anything you can give to get legitimate, targeted emails is a good lead magnet.

 How To Turn a File into a Downloadable Link

 Many new marketers are unsure how to convert their files (lead magnets) into a format that can be downloaded by their subscribers.